SoftDev4Research/open-source-software/README.md

     i.
 Make people feel appreciated for their contributions
     ii.
 Don’t assume you know why someone did something, check why
     iii.
 Examples are here: TBD
   f.
-Use existing tools to help manage your software, rather than creating your own (see link on OSS-Watch website, http://oss-watch.ac.uk/resources/communitytools)
+Use [existing tools](http://oss-watch.ac.uk/resources/communitytools) to help manage your software, rather than creating your own

 ## Developing the community